-A maskless woman was handcuffed in a Texas bank one day after the state lifted its mandates
+Maskless woman is handcuffed at bank a day after Texas lifts mandates

 But Wright said that when she asked “what my next step is,” a police sergeant whose name she did not recall told her, “none of my officers arrested you that day.”

-Galveston Police spokeswoman Stacy Papillion said Saturday that she could not speak to how Wright left the hospital or her account of calling police afterward.
+Galveston police spokeswoman Stacy Papillion said Saturday that she could not speak to how Wright left the hospital or her account of calling police afterward.
 She said Wright was taken into custody and was set to be arrested but was then immediately taken to the hospital after complaining of foot pain.

 “She will be arrested on the warrant,” Papillion said.
 Authorities around Texas have emphasized that, despite the absence of a statewide mask mandate, people can still face arrest for trespass if they flout a business’s rules.